Powertex Bister Granules for mixed media art

 Using Bister with Coloured Powertex

-Bister is available as ready mixed sprays which can be useful.
-Mixing your own sprays needs reliable spray bottles and distilled water.
+Bister granules are for you if you want to mix your own sprays or add intense colour and fine texture.
+Mixing your own needs reliable spray bottles and distilled water.
 However it also allows you to mix your own strengths and colours.
-Orange bister anyone?!
+Purple Bister is in your reach!

 As a UK tutor I get my supplies from Powertex UK and use sprays and granules in my art.
 If you would like to know more about how I use Bister in my art you might find this blog Powertex Bister helpful.